-The second central set of issues with mail-in ballots lies in their security.
-Unlike polling places where the ballot custody is contained within a physical space, mail-in ballots present challenges to trusted chains of custody [BBH+17].
+Another critical issue with voting is their security.
+Unlike polling places where the ballot custody is contained within a physical space, mail-in ballots present challenges to trusted chains of custody [2].
 Having people vote from home exposes the system to two different kinds of risk.
 First, there is the risk that the wrong ballot or no ballot is sent to the voter.
 The ballot can be misprinted, delayed during transit or intercepted.
 These interceptions can lead to multiple negative consequences, most importantly breaching the integrity of the vote by changing the ballot, and breaching the privacy of the voter by finding how they voted.
-There are multiple ways to address this, and oversight in ballots or the envelopes could be useful, but this can also be used to breach voter privacy depending on how it's used (especially if the people organising the vote are corruptible) [FO02].
-These security and privacy issues are the most common arguments against mail-in ballots in political debates, even with scant evidence of large-scale mail-in ballot fraud [Vie20].
+There are multiple ways to address this, and oversight in ballot printing and mailing are essential.
+Tracking systems through identifiable marks on the ballots or the envelopes could be useful, but care is needed in this so it cannot also be used to breach voter privacy (especially if the people organising the vote are corruptible) [9].
+Security and privacy issues are warn against mail-in ballots but , luckily there has been scant evidence of large-scale mail-in ballot fraud [23].

-A second issue, also non-trivial, is the lack of privacy and risk of coercion within one's home.
-If the ballot is sent to a home, some people can be tempted to commit voting fraud by voting for their a family member who is unwilling or unable to.
-The ability of household members to coerce each other into voting in a particular fashion has been a longstanding issue9, and while a polling place affords better privacy, coercion is still a possibility, Nursing
+Another non-trivial concern, is the lack of privacy and risk of coercion within one's home.
+People can be tempted to commit voting fraud by voting for their a family member who is unwilling or unable to.
+The ability of household members to coerce each other into voting in a particular fashion has been a longstanding problem9, and while a polling place affords better privacy, coercion is still a possibility, Nursing homes in the USA have also had a reputation for ballots that were identical for large numbers of their residents with voter assistance [7].

-$^{{}^{5}}$ The first author has personally witnessed a box of votes were found behind a door in a polling place and had to be airlifted to Los Angeles to be counted in the middle of the night.
+5The first author has personally witnessed a box of votes were found behind a door in a polling place and had to be airlifted to Los Angeles to be counted in the middle of the night.